CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Run `git commit -m "add dryvilles-first-water-works section"` to make a second commit.
 1. Run `git status` again.
 We should be back to where we started.
 There is "nothing to commit" because we don't have any additional changes to the repository content - we already committed our changes.
 However, you will now see that it says "Your branch is ahead of 'origin/main' by 2 commits".
 We'll talk about that next.

 You have now made two commits and recorded your changes with Git!
-Close this issue and move on to the next one.
+Head to the next section.

 </details>